exploring self-realization, sacred personhood, and full humanity

 On the “deception” or “tyranny” pages, I present an inset-box which addresses today’s popular propaganda ploy by totalitarians, that of “misinformation.”
 This becomes excuse for Orwellian censorship, a stifling of debate, neo "book burning," concerning any idea which contradicts the totalitarian narrative.
 Think of the last time in history, in the twentieth century, that book-burning was considered right and proper, was given Dear Leader's approval.

-The problem with the “misinformation” attack, apart from the fact that it’s anti-humanistic and draconian, is that there’s no way to tell if a statement is absolutely false.
+The problem with the “misinformation” attack; apart from the fact that it’s anti-humanistic and draconian, there’s no way to tell if a statement is absolutely false.
 To do so would require a divine-like grasp of all facts of the universe, which the totalitarians, in their bloated arrogance, presume to possess.

 Everyone needs to be allowed to speak, because, in an open forum of freely flowing ideas, we'll find out what's right and wrong - but not through a new Dark Age of "infallible" inquisition.